ArthurGareginyan/my-custom-functions/readme.txt

 It's impossible to tell what could be wrong exactly, but if you post a support request in the plugin's support forum on WordPress.org, I'd be happy to give it a look and try to help out.
 Please include as much information as possible, including a link to your website where the problem can be seen.

-= Q. What to do if this plugin caused the white screen (WSOD)? =
+= Q. What to do if this plugin crashed the website? =
-A. This plugin is not perfect, so there are times when the entered custom code causes the error and white screen (WSOD).
+A. This plugin has a built-in functions for checking the custom code for syntax errors, duplicate functions names, and etc. But plugin is not perfect, so there are times when the entered custom code causes the error and white screen (WSOD).
 This is due to the fact that your custom code has a syntax error that this plugin could not detect.
-If this happened with you then do the following and all will be fine.
+When this happens with you just do the following and all will be fine.

-1. Via FTP, go to the plugin folder (in `wp-content/plugins/my-custom-functions/`).
-Rename the "`START`" file to "`STOP`".
+1. Via FTP, go to the plugin folder (in 'wp-content/plugins/my-custom-functions/').
-2. Return to the plugin settings page.
+2. Rename the "START" file to "STOP".
+This will stop the execution of your custom code.
-3. Edit/fix your custom code that you entered before the crash.
+3. Return to the plugin settings page and edit/fix your custom code that you entered before the crash.
-4. Rename the "`STOP`" file to "`START`" and you're done!
+4. Rename the "STOP" file to "START" and you're done!

-This plugin stored you entered code in the Database of your website.
+This plugin stored you entered code in the database of your website.
 For getting your code, you also can go to the `Database` -> Table "`wp_options`" -> Option "`anarcho_cfunctions_settings`" -> "`option_value`".

 = Q. The last WordPress update is preventing me from editing my website that is using this plugin.
 Why is this? =
 A. This plugin can not cause such problem.
 More likely, the problem are related to the settings of the website.
 It could just be a cache, so please try to clear your website's cache (may be you using a caching plugin, or some web service such as the CloudFlare) and then the cache of your web browser.
 Also please try to re-login to the website, this too can help.